Malahide: Religion

 Malahide has two Catholic parishes, St. Sylvester's and Yellow Walls, and one Church of Ireland parish (St. Andrews), and also forms part of a Presbyterian community, with a church built in 1956 as the first Presbyterian church in the Republic of Ireland since 1922 (it is one of two churches of the Congregation of Howth and Malahide).
+The Star of the Sea Carmelite convent has been in the town since 1975.

 Transport

 Trains

 Malahide railway station opened on 25 May 1844.
 It is now one of the northern termini of the DART system, (the other being Howth).
 The station features a heritage garden and a decorative ironwork canopy, which contains the monogram of the Great Northern Railway ('GNR'), who operated the route prior to the nationalisation of the railways.

 The railway crosses the Broadmeadow estuary on the Broadmeadow viaduct, known locally as The Arches.
 The original viaduct was a wooden structure built in 1844, which was replaced with an iron structure in 1860 and a pre-cast structure in 1966–7.